rwb27/docubricksViewer/README.md

 ﻿Docubricks viewer
 ===========================

-Viewer for [docubricks](http://docubricks.com/) - high quality Open Science Hardware documentations.
+Viewer for [docubricks](http://docubricks.com/) - high quality Open Science Hardware documentation.
+Docubricks works like an open-source Instructables, turning easily-interpreted XML files into nicely formatted instructions.

 ### Building
-This viewer is built using React and Webpack:
+This viewer is built using React and Webpack, and renders the instructions using client-side code that runs in most modern web browsers.
+You'll need to install node.js and npm, and then you can build with:

 #### Build
 ```
+$ npm install
 $ webpack
 ```
+This produces the ``viewerbundle.js`` script that you can use together with one of the included HTML files to view docubricks XML files in a browser.

 #### Devbuild
 ```